 - Materials has a direct impact on the achievement of the required thermal properties of a building due to their different thermal properties. - 1.
-Thermal Conductivity: The amount of heat - transferred through unit area of specimen with unit thickness in unit time is termed as thermal conductivity. it is measured in W/(m.K).
-The lower the thermal ^{Ter} conductivity of a material, the better the thermal performance.
+Thermal Conductivity: The amount of heat transferred through unit area of specimen with unit thickness in unit time is termed as thermal conductivity. it is measured in the thermal The W/(m.K). lower conductivity of a material, the better the thermal performance.